Every defense has tendencies, whether the coach knows it or not. The question is whether you're tracking them.

 After charting one full game, look for patterns.
 If they show 2 safeties on 80% of plays, expect deep zone coverage.
 If they bring 2 rushers 60% of the time, have your hot routes ready.
 Simple tracking reveals powerful tendencies.

-You don't have to wait until film study.
-Have an assistant coach or a player on the sideline track safety count and rusher count in real time during the game.
-Use a simple tally sheet or notepad.
+You don't have to wait for film study.
+Have an assistant or a player on the sideline track safety count and rusher count live during the game.
+A tally sheet or notepad is enough.

 After each defensive series, check the tallies.
-If you notice they've shown 2 safeties on 8 out of 10 plays, adjust your play calling immediately.
-Live tendency tracking gives you the ability to adapt mid-game and exploit patterns as they develop.
+If they've shown 2 safeties on 8 of 10 plays, adjust your play calling now, not at halftime.
+Live tendency tracking lets you adapt while the patterns are still in front of you.

 How to Exploit What You Find